Skip to content

 -H "Authorization: Bearer $INCONVO_API_KEY"

-When a user sends a message, the agent automatically has access to any dataset files matching the user context.
-The agent can:
+When a user sends a message, the agent automatically has access to:

 • Read and analyze CSV/JSON data